JoeMoncrieff/Chrome-CardTabber/README.md

 2. General
     * Content scripts can't utilise modules as they're supposed to be standalone annoying since they share functionality.

+3. Popup.js
+    * `location.reload()` resets where you were on the page annoying when you're at a scrollable amount of cards.

 ### User feedback first round